kirederik/derik.dev/content/2024-05-06-hello-world.md

   tags: [ "untagged" ]
 ---

-i've tried to start a blog a few timesbut never really got into it. reasons for previous failures varies, but it's usually me overthinking it, spending too much time either looking for the perfect setup/framework to use, or trying to vertically-align something on the page with css, or only publishing when i have complete, well-thought-out, deep content to share.
+i've tried to start a blog a few times but never really got into it. reasons for previous failures varies, but it's usually me overthinking it, spending too much time either looking for the perfect setup/framework to use, or trying to vertically-align something on the page with css, or only publishing when i have complete, well-thought-out, deep content to share.

-so this time around i'm goign to try something different.
+so this time around i'm going to try something different.

 no fancy setup: this is a static website built with [zola](https://www.getzola.org/), with a basic